sdsmnc221/basic-react-native-unity/README-ios.md

 }
 ```

-- In the Unity Project, for the **UnityMessageManager.cs** (add **UnityMessageManager.**, but if you import this script from my .unitypackage from above, just skip), else, edit like so and re-export the Unity Project:
+- In the Unity Project, if you get error **undefined symbol _onUnityMessage**, in **UnityMessageManager.cs** (add **UnityMessageManager.**, but if you import this script from my .unitypackage from above, just skip), else, edit like so and re-export the Unity Project:

 <p align="center">
     <img width="300" height="auto" src="./resources/unitymessagemanager.png">